The Fear of Being Slim and the Kylie Syndrome

 The reason that resonated most with me was #18:

-I will stay healthy if I eat a lot (as long as I can eat lots I don’t have cancer).
+I will stay healthy if I eat a lot (as long as I can eat lots I am not sick).

 Oh yes.
 My good old fear of being diagnosed with a terminal illness.
 I have had this ever since I was a little girl, no idea really where this comes from as I had never witnessed a close relative through sickness or experienced any major ailments myself.
 Add to this my anxieties about wars and natural disasters and I guess you end up with a nice little neurosis.
 Something that, by the way, runs on both sides of my family.
 In my case this fear of something really bad happening manifests itself in what I call The Kylie Syndrome.
 Let me explain: